-- 'walking in the Light' is Truth
+- Light is Truth

 - by the Spirit of Truth

 - one walks in the Truth

 - lives in the Truth

 - loves the Truth

-Now that's what it means to be 'walking in the Light': live in the Light, walk in the Light, love the Light.
+That's what it means to be walking in the Light: live in the Light, walk in the Light, love the Light.
 In order to walk and live in the Light a Christian must renounce and confess sins and sinful nature.
 That is the whole key in importance to our relationship with God the Father and Jesus Christ.

 Now, we're also going to see that we have to keep the commandments of God-and that is the thing that begins to give us the understanding concerning the spirit of deception or error.
-The spirit of deception comes along and says: 'this commandment is not so important' or 'that commandment is not so important' or 'if you're sincere in your heart and you are meaning well, even though you're living in sin, that's okay.'
+The spirit of deception comes along and says:

+- this commandment is not so important - that commandment is not so important

+• if you're sincere in your heart and you are meaning well-even though you're living in sin-that's okay

 That's the whole basis of the book I'm Okay, You're Okay.

-Let's come here to 1-John 1:6: "If we are proclaiming that we have fellowship with Him, but we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth.... [v 8 says]: ...we are deceiving ourselves..." (vs 6, 8).
+Verse 6: "If we proclaim that we have fellowship with Him, but we are walking in the darkness, we are lying to ourselves, and we are not practicing the Truth."

+Verse 8: "...we are deceiving ourselves..."
 Now the comment for that is the Greek is most emphatic-and this becomes so important for us to realize: we can deceive ourselves!
-And if we do deceive ourselves, if we are the elect, then that portion or that individual of the elect in general can be deceived because you deceive yourself.
-And that's the worst kind of deception.
+If we do deceive ourselves, if we are the elect, then that portion or that individual of the elect in general can be deceived because you deceive yourself.
+That's the worst kind of deception.
 So, it does not say 'we are deceived.'

 Satan has the whole world in deception.
 We put ourselves in a different category when we come out of that deception and then go back into it, because we have to justify that deception to the being equivalent to Truth in our minds.
 So therefore, in doing so we are lying to ourselves.
-All of those then-self-deception there's no room for Truth, and the spirit of deception will consume you.
+All of those then-self-deception-there's no room for Truth, and the spirit of deception will consume you.

 One cannot know and share the reality of God while 'walking in darkness' because you are not practicing the Truth.
 So they live in darkness and they walk in darkness and they love darkness and hate the Light.

-Now v 10: "If we say that we have not sinned, we are making Him [God] a liar, and His Word is not in us."
-To make God a liar is blasphemy because God cannot lie.
+Verse 10: "If we say that we have not sinned, we make Him [God] a liar, and His Word is not in us."
+To make God a liar is blasphemy because God cannot lie!
 The sinner is the liar and Satan is the father of lies and liars.
+Let's notice the IF clauses that we find in 1-John 1: